Interpol Blue Notice

 What is an Interpol Blue Notice?

-An Interpol Blue Notice falls under the category of "notices" that Interpol issues to facilitate international cooperation in the search and identification of suspects or witnesses.
+An Interpol Blue Notices falls under the category of "notices" that Interpol issues to facilitate international cooperation in the search and identification of suspects or witnesses or critical crime related information.
 The primary purpose of a Blue Notice is to provide member states with the opportunity to gather information about the whereabouts, movements, or individuals and entities associated with them.

-An Interpol Blue Notice is issued in instances where law enforcement agencies from one of the Interpol member countries require international assistance to locate an individual whose actions may be of interest to an investigation.
+An Interpol Blue Notices are issued in instances where law enforcement agencies from one of the Interpol member countries require international assistance to locate an individual whose actions may be of interest to an investigation.
 It can be applied to suspects, witnesses, or individuals involved in a case as interested parties.
-Unlike a Red Notice , which is intended for arrest and subsequent extradition , a Blue Notice serves merely as a means of data collection and does not entail coercive measures.
+Unlike a Red Notice, which is intended for arrest and subsequent extradition, a Blue Notice serves merely as a means of data collection and does not entail coercive measures.

 The document typically contains the following information: full name, date and place of birth, nationality, identification details (passport number or other documents), as well as the reasons why this individual is of interest to law enforcement agencies.
 This information is shared based on the articles of the Interpol Statute and the Law on International Legal Cooperation, according to which each country is obliged to assist in such requests.